 Going into hospital can be unsettling and confusing at the best of times.
-To make it a bit easier, make sure staff are aware of the person's dementia and how it affects them when they first go in.
+To make things a bit easier, make staff aware of the person's dementia and how it affects them when they first go in.

 If they have to stay in hospital for a while, here are a few things you could do to help: